Searching the possibility of $a_0(1450)$ scalar state being a diquark structure via charmed meson semileptonic decays: Introduction

-The remaining parts of this paper are organized as follows.
-In Section~\ref{sec:II}, we present the formulas for the transition process $D \to a_0(1450)$ and introduce the calculation of TFFs within the framework of the LCSR approach. and based on the LCHO model, we construct two twist-2 LCDA schemesfor $a_0(1450)$-meson.
-Subsequently, we calculate the moments $\langle\xi^{n}_{2;a_0}\rangle |_{\mu}$ and the Gegenbauer moments $a_{n;a_0}(\mu)$ under two amplitude schemes at $\mu_0=1~\mathrm{GeV}$ and $\mu_k= 1.4~\mathrm{GeV}$ for $n=(1,3,5)$, and discussed them.
-We also provide the Gegenbauer moment expansion form of $\phi_{2;a_0}^{\rm{TF}}(x,\mu)$ for comparison.
-Section~\ref{sec:III}, we present numerical analyses and discussions, including TFFs, angular distribution, decay widths, decay branching ratios and three angular observables, namely: the forward-backward asymmetry $\mathcal{A}_{\rm{FB}}$, lepton polarization asymmetry $\mathcal{A}_{\lambda_\ell}$ and the $q^2$-flat term~$\mathcal{F}_{\mathrm{H}}$.
-In Section~\ref{Sec:IV}, we conclude the paper with a brief summary.
+The remaining parts of this paper are organized as follow.
+Section~\ref{sec:II} presents the expressions for $D \to a_0(1450)$ within the LCSR framework.
+Meanwhile, based on the LCHO model, we construct two twist-2 LCDA schemes of $a_0(1450)$, and calculate the moments $\langle\xi^{n}\rangle |_{\mu}$ and the Gegenbauer moments $a_{n }(\mu)$.
+In Section~\ref{sec:III}, we present numerical analyses and discussions, including TFFs, angular distributions, decay widths, decay branching fractions and three angular observables.
+In Section~\ref{Sec:IV}, we conclude this paper with a brief summary.